-- Sidewalk Pavement Finish: Discussion was had about final finishes and patterns, including use of burlap finish and picture frame troweled edges.
-Client direction was for simple design detailing, no troweled edges. - VCU brick/concrete pattern: existing pavement will remain in place.
-Recommendations to enlarge tree pits to be consistent with the proposed spacing and size within the project limits will be included in the plans, pending additional input from VCU with regard to impact on pedestrian circulation patterns.
-The final size and location of tree planting areas will be determined in concert with University input. - Unique conditions exist where building setbacks create areas of existing sidewalk pavement outside of the ROW and thus outside the limits of work.
-The project scope does not propose improvements outside of the ROW.
-The City may choose to discuss specific issues with individual property owners to determine if improvements could extend onto their property; however, funding for temporary or permanent right-of-way and/or easement acquisitions was not allocated for this project.
+- Sidewalk Pavement Finish: Direction from Planning and Development Review was for simple design detailing, scored concrete, no troweled edges. - VCU brick/concrete pattern: Existing pavement and brick will remain in place.
+The project includes plans to enlarge existing tree pits, to be consistent with the proposed typical for spacing and size within the project limits.
+Brick collars around the existing trees will be removed and replaced with low plantings. - Unique conditions exist where buildings setbacks create areas of existing sidewalk pavement outside of the ROW and thus outside the limits of work.
+The project scope does not propose improvements outside of the ROW (examples include 3600 W Broad Street).
+The City will discuss specific issues with individual property owners to determine if improvements could extend on to their property, however funding for temporary or permanent right-of-way and/or easement acquisitions was not allocated for this project and improvements beyond the right-of-way are not planned.